Is AI Recommending You? How to Run an AI Visibility Audit in 2026

 Strengthen your footprint through structured presence and local authority

-Maintain visibility as models evolve
+Maintain search visibility as models evolve in 2026

 • Re-run your audit quarterly.
 Use the same prompt set, compare results over time, and look for changes in source attribution or descriptive language.
+A model that cited your blog in Q1 may stop citing it in Q2 if you haven’t published anything new.

 Consistent presence is cumulative.
-The more credible signals you send and the more platforms they appear on, the harder you are to overlook.
+The more credible signals you send, and the more platforms they appear on, the harder you are to overlook.

 Lead with value, not manipulation

-Trying to force your name into LLM results by keyword stuffing, fake reviews, or superficial content will not yield sustainable results.
+As with any new channel, there is a temptation to try to game the system.
+Resist it.
+Trying to force your name into LLM results through manipulative tactics will not yield lasting results.
 More importantly, it risks eroding trust with both your audience and the platforms themselves.
+Here is what manipulation looks like versus what genuine authority looks like in practice:

 Share article